 What is the treatment for trichomoniasis?

 Trichomoniasis is treated with antibiotics, which is very effective.
 A single dose of the right antibiotic usually cures it.
 The tablets sometimes make you feel a bit sick, but it helps if you take them with food.
 Don’t drink alcohol for 24 hours after taking the tablets as it will make you feel really sick.

 Other important information about trichomoniasis

-If you are diagnosed with trichomoniasis, you’ll need to inform anyone you have had sexual contact with in the last two months.
+If you are diagnosed with trichomoniasis, you’ll need to inform anyone you have had sexual contact with in the last three months.
 It is important that they are tested and treated too.
 Your health professional can help you deal with this situation, or read our section on How do I tell a partner?

 You should use condoms or avoid sex for seven days after your treatment is finished, so you don’t pass trichomoniasis on to anyone else.